darosio/nima_io/docs/index.rst

-.. imgread documentation master file, created by darosio/cookiecutter-python on 2023-07-27
+.. nima_io documentation master file, created by darosio/cookiecutter-python on 2023-07-27
    You can adapt this file completely to your liking, or rewrite using sphinx-quickstart, but it should at least contain the root `toctree` directive.